bburdette/mousepage/README.md

 **prefs**

 Prefs are in s-expression format.
-Here's the default prefs with some explanatory comments.
+Here's the example prefs with some explanatory comments.

 ```
 ((prefs (xmult .
 1000.0)  ; prefs section for port and some mouse feel params.